OscarKrijgsman/focalCall/README.md

 The tools described here will be made available through the Bioconductor website after final revisions are approved.

-The script Example_run.R describes the complete analysis of a dataset available in GEO (GSE34575) and published by Bierkens et al. (2013) Focal aberrations indicate EYA2 and hsa-mir-375 as oncogene and tumor suppressor gene in cervical carcinogenesis.
-Genes, Chromosomes and Cancer.
+The script Example_run.R describes the complete analysis of a dataset available in GEO (GSE34575) and published by Bierkens et al. (2013).

 # Requirements: